gopro/OpenGoPro/demos/python/sdk_wireless_camera_control/docs/usage.rst

 Commands
 ^^^^^^^^

-Commands are callable instance attributes of a Commands class instance (i.e. :class:`~open_gopro.api.ble_commands.BleCommands` or :class:`~open_gopro.api.http_commands.HttpCommands`), thus they can be called directly:
+Commands are callable instance attributes of a Messages class instance (i.e. :class:`~open_gopro.api.ble_commands.BleCommands` or :class:`~open_gopro.api.http_commands.HttpCommands`), thus they can be called directly: